Table of Contents

 - Network analyzer pack provides enhanced features to the NPM by monitoring and visualizing bandwidth and traffic patterns - making it easier to detect and troubleshoot network performance issues.

-- The Server and Application monitor provides numerous KPIs related to your applications, server health and storage, letting you easily plan and manage capacities across on-prem or cloud-based solutions.
+- The Server and Application monitor provides numerous KPIs related to your applications, server health, and storage.
+These make it simple to plan and manage capacities across on-prem or cloud-based solutions.

 - Database performance analyzers help manage databases supporting cross-platform tuning and performance optimization.
 They provide real-time and historical data over an intuitive GUI.